Migrating Mailboxes and Public Folders

 - Step by Step Guide for Migrating Office 365 to Office 365 Tenant Part-3

 The user is required to add a new project to manage all migration jobs under it.
 Add a new Project like this.

 - On the home screen, click Add Project from the toolbar.

 - Now, provide a project name and click OK.

-- Hence, a project is created by provided name and appears on left panel of the screen.
+- Hence, a project is created, and it appears on the left panel of the screen.

-Under the project created, you can add mailbox migration jobs to migrate user mailboxes, archive mailboxes, etc. according to supported type of migrations.
+Under the project created, you can add a mailbox migration job to migrate user mailboxes, archive mailboxes, etc.

-Create the mailbox migration job with following steps.
+Create the mailbox migration job with the following steps.

 - Provide a Project Name and Job Name.
 Then, click Next.